 A file explorer window appears, allowing you to select a local image file to use as the widget icon.

-- To configure the Search Source Settings section, see the Configuring the Search widget topic.
-It follows the same configuration steps as the Search widget.
+- To configure the Search Source Settings section, see the Search widget topic.
+The Near Me widget follows the same configuration steps.

 - In the Search Settings section of the widget configuration, specify the following options: